 CHANGE IN LISTING ARRANGEMENTS

-IMPORTANT INFORMATION FOR SHAREHOLDERS WHO HOLD CRH ORDINARY SHARES THROUGH EUROCLEAR BANK, OR IN THE FORM OF CREST DEPOSITORY INSTRUMENTS OR IN THE FORM OF AMERICAN DEPOSITORY SHARES.
-SHAREHOLDERS WHO HOLD CRH ORDINARY SHARES IN CERTIFICATED (I.E. PAPER) FORM SHOULD REFER TO THE INFORMATION HERE.
+IMPORTANT INFORMATION FOR SHAREHOLDERS WHO HELD CRH ORDINARY SHARES THROUGH EUROCLEAR BANK, OR IN THE FORM OF CREST DEPOSITORY INSTRUMENTS OR IN THE FORM OF AMERICAN DEPOSITORY SHARES PRIOR TO 25 SEPTEMBER 2023.
+SHAREHOLDERS WHO HELD CRH ORDINARY SHARES IN CERTIFICATED (I.E. PAPER) FORM PRIOR TO 25 SEPTEMBER 2023 SHOULD REFER TO THE INFORMATION HERE.

-Copies of recent market communications issued by Euroclear Bank and CREST in relation to the Listing Changes and the actions that may be required by shareholders can be accessed here:
+Copies of recent market communications that were issued by Euroclear Bank and CREST prior to the Listing Changes can be accessed here:

 The timetable of principal events prior to the Effective Date is available here.